Journalists’ Professional Roles and Role Performance

 Within each of these domains, professional roles can be measured in the news by specific indicators that resemble specific reporting styles.
 The journalistic voice domain involves the role of the journalist as interventionist vis-à-vis disseminator.
 The power relations domain involves the watchdog and the loyal-facilitator roles.
 Finally, the different understanding of the audience can be associated with three independent dimensions of professional roles: the civic, the infotainment, and the service roles.

-All these roles—with the exception of the interventionist and the disseminator roles, which are part of a one-dimensional structure (Mellado, 2015)—are independent but relate to each other to some extent.
-They cannot, therefore, be considered poles of a continuum but rather independent dimensions in their own right.3
+All these roles—with the exception of the interventionist and the disseminator roles, which are part of a one-dimensional structure (Mellado, 2015)—have been proved to be independent but relate to each other to some extent (Mellado et al. 2017b; Mellado et al., 2013; Mellado & Van Dalen, 2017; Mellado & Vos, 2017; Mellado, Hanusch, Humanes et al., 2013).
+A news story may include, for example, elements from the watchdog role and from the loyal role at the same time.
+They cannot, therefore, be considered poles of a continuum as previous studies have suggested (Hanitzsch, 2007).

-Each of the six dimensions of role performance is operationalized in terms of its practical manifestations in news content, allowing researchers to measure the position of a journalistic practice, closer or distant from different professional roles.
+Each of the six dimensions of role performance is operationalized in terms of its practical manifestations in news content.

 As a template for empirical studies, roles are seen as empirical constructs to study role performance in news content within different cultural contexts.
 However, these are not the only perspectives from which role performance can be analyzed in the news, nor are they the only dimensions of journalistic performance that can be found in news content, particularly in the new media landscape.
 Moreover, taking into account that several concepts are inevitably culturally bound, it is likely that not all the indicators emerging from the literature will work in the same way in all societies, especially when considering that professional roles can be seen as reflective measurement models, in which the dimensions exist independently from the measures used, and where adding or removing an item does not change the conceptual domain of the dimension (Wirth & Kolb, 2012).